therandomstring/syslog-ng/tests/fuzzing/Readme.md

 <!-- TODO write tutorial on writing corpora. -->

 ### Building with CMake

-First you should make a new directory.
-This should have the same name as your testcase for integration with the test environment.
-Place this new directory on the following path: `${PATH_TO_SYSLOG_NG_REPO}/tests/fuzzing/tests/${YOUR_TEST_DIRECTORY}`

 You should add your `CMakeLists.txt` file to your test directory (on the same level as your `targets` and `corpora` folder).
 You should also add your module to `tests/fuzzing/tests/CMakeLists.txt`.